 - 45% of the Indigenous workforce age population are employed full time compared to 68% for the non-Indigenous population

-Indigenous people in the West Kimberley face the same enormous challenges they face across Australia.
+Indigenous people in the West Kimberley face similar challenges to those faced by Indigenous communities across Australia.
 However, mining in Western Australian over the last decade has meant jobs, a government focus and investment in transitional housing, so there is considerable opportunity for improving the lives of Indigenous people in this region.